tractr/directus-sync/DOCUMENTATION.md

 ```

 > [!WARNING]
 > Directus-Sync may alter the query after this hook.
-For example, for `roles`, the query excludes the current `admin`
-> role.

 ##### Using the Directus client